mralexgray/AtoZ.framework/README.md

            |    | \  /   \  |  |  |_   \/ \/   \_/  | \  |\

+@note Please see README.h
+@note Please see LICENSE, as it is NOT included in every file.
+(Because doing that is obnoxious)

 | Left align | Center align       |         Right align    |
 |:-----------|:------------------:|-----------------------:|